-Char Technologies has a waste to energy process that turns anaerobic digestate into activated carbon.
+Char Technologies has a waste-to-energy process that turns anaerobic digestate into activated carbon.
 The company then sells the activated carbon to renewable natural gas companies.
 They then buy the spent activated carbon from those natural gas companies and sell it as a soil amendment.

 In 2015, the United States had about 71 WTE plants that generated electricity.
-Like the United States, developed nations such as Germany, Japan and The Netherlands have seen a growth of the recycling industry that is expected to continue to pressure WTE projects in 2021 and beyond.
-Developing economies are not aware of the benefits of WTE, and that is expected to inhibit growth of the recycling industry.
+Like the United States, developed nations such as Germany, Japan, and The Netherlands have seen a growth of the recycling industry that is expected to continue to pressure WTE projects in 2021 and beyond.
+Developing economies are not aware of the benefits of WTE, and that is expected to inhibit the growth of the recycling industry.

 #6 Governments will continue to promote waste to energy (WTE) efforts.